Innovation and Research Summits

-Catalyzing game-changing healthcare collaborations require secure forums for stakeholders to discuss and brainstorm; an environment where fragmentation, silos and inter-organizational competition can be put aside.
-As a nonprofit without proprietary interests, Vascular Cures is able to be a catalyst for these multi-specialty, multi-stakeholder discussions and the development of collaborative solutions without a stake in the outcome – other than the benefit of patients.
+Advancing game-changing healthcare collaborations require secure forums for stakeholders to discuss and brainstorm; an environment where fragmentation, silos and inter-organizational competition can be put aside.
+As a nonprofit without proprietary interests, Vascular Cures is able to establish these multi-specialty, multi-stakeholder discussions and the development of collaborative solutions without a stake in the outcome – other than the benefit of patients.

 - In 2014, the Vascular Innovation Summit brought together leaders from 17 organizations representing healthcare providers, researchers, industry, investors, and regulators.
 They identified the need for patient-reported outcomes data as a powerful way to improve both vascular research and healthcare decision-making.
 The outcome of these discussions was Project Voice, an innovative program focused on improving vascular outcomes through patient engagement.